-Yes, prior to initiating a project we carry out a needs assessment survey.
-As a part of the survey we invite proposals from eight of the adjacent town panchayats and 5 village panchayats.
-The senior executives from the CSR team evaluate the needs of the panchayats.
-After due considerations, a final proposal is drawn for and placed before the CSR Committee comprising of independent Directors for consideration and approval.
+Yes, prior to initiation of a CSR project, we carry out a survey on needs assessment among communities belonging to social, economically, weaker sections in the neighboring villages.
+Thereafter, we invite new proposals from adjacent town panchayats and village Panchayats.
+The senior executives from CSR team will evaluate the same.
+After due consultation and consideration, a final proposal of such CSR programme will be placed before the CSR Committee comprising of independent Directors for consideration and approval of CSR programmes for implementations.